Gabrielle Diana: Advocacy

 In 2016, at age 17, Gladu was credited with the #MomentsInTransition hashtag trend on Twitter and Instagram after posting photos documenting her own transition.
 According to Cosmopolitan magazine, "it's grown into a really beautiful collection of pictures and celebration for transgender people."

 In March 2019, Gladu received public attention after a dispute on Twitter with singer/songwriter Azealia Banks.
 The dispute included public and DM messages between Gladu and Banks about the role of transgender and cis women in society.
 Banks claimed that cis women are being erased by trans women, which Gladu disputed.
 After the conflict, Out published commentary by Rose Dommu titled "Azealia Banks isn't a Queer Ally-- She is a Bully!"

+Gladu was very active on Instagram and Twitter during 2020-2021 with less focus on her gender transition.